 As you prepare for your safari, we’d like to share our recommendations to ensure most comfort and at ease whilst with us in Africa.
 The dress code on safari is casual with the emphasis on comfort.
 A long-sleeved shirt for protection from the sun and long pants for protection from occasional mosquitoes in the evenings is recommended.
 You will need a warm sweater / shell jacket for the early mornings and evenings when it can get surprisingly cold.
 The concept of ‘layering’ is a good system to employ.
 A waterproof rain jacket can double as a windbreaker.
 Daytimes can get quite warm, though never humid, so shorts and t-shirts/short sleeve shirts during the heat of the day are the norm.
 Since laundry is done daily in almost every camp, lodge or hotel you will visit, it is not necessary to bring more than 4 or 5 sets of clothing.
 The camp and lodge staff will not wash ladies underwear due to local traditions but laundry soap is provided.
 Please avoid clothing resembling army uniforms eg. Army jackets, caps, trousers as it is illegal in most African countries.

 Binoculars are essential.
-Each person should have his or her own pair to avoid the frustration of passing them around when something exciting happens.
+Each person should have their own pair to avoid the frustration of passing them around when something exciting happens.

 East Africa:- has two rainy seasons a year.
-The “long” rains normally set in towards the end of March or early April and last through until the end of May, whilst the “short” rains usually break in mid October and last until the beginning of December.
+The “long” rains normally set in towards the end of March or early April and last through until the end of May, whilst the “short” rains usually break in mid-October and last until the beginning of December.
 However, during the East African rainy seasons, it is unusual for rain to fall every day or all day, but rather in heavy thunderstorms in the afternoons and at night, with beautiful clear sunny spells in between.
-During the intervening dry seasons road conditions are more predictable as is the game viewing, since the animals are concentrated within reach of permanent water sources.
+During the intervening dry seasons, road conditions are more predictable, as is the game viewing, since the animals are concentrated within reach of permanent water sources.
 During the rains, the animals disperse, no longer dependent on their dry season feeding grounds.
 Then inland waterholes fill with rainwater, releasing the pressure on their dry season range and enabling them to enjoy lush vegetation further afield.
-At this time of the year, however, the country looks its best, everything green and beautiful adorned with a profusion of wild flowers attended by myriads of butterflies.
+However, at this time of the year, the country looks its best, everything green and beautiful adorned with a profusion of wild flowers attended by myriads of butterflies.
 It is the vibrant season of plenty – the season of renewal.
-In short therefore, it can be wet in April and May and again end of October through to the end of December, and dry from January to April and again from mid October to the end of December.
-Higher temperatures are experienced in East Africa during the Northern hemisphere winter and vice versa, due to the positioning of the sun, but altitude also influences temperature, cooler at higher altitudes and hotter at the lower altitudes.
+In short, therefore, it can be wet in April and May and again end of October through to the end of December, and dry from January to April and again from mid-October to the end of December.
+Higher temperatures are experienced in East Africa during the Northern hemisphere winter and vice versa, due to the sun’s positioning, but altitude also influences temperature, cooler at higher altitudes and hotter at the lower altitudes.